intellectual-property-office/Automation/README.md

-# IPO frontend build tool
+# UK Intellectual Property Office Frontend Build Tool

-This is a batch script that will download all IPO frontend styles ready for use in your project.
+This is a batch script that will download and compile all UK IPO frontend styles, ready for use in your project.

 It includes:
 - <a href="https://github.com/alphagov/govuk_elements">GOV.UK elements</a>
-- <a href="https://github.com/alphagov/govuk_frontend_toolkit">GOV.UK frontend toolkit</a>
+- <a href="https://github.com/alphagov/govuk_frontend_toolkit">GOV.UK Frontend Toolkit</a>
-- <a href="https://github.com/alphagov/govuk_template">GOV.UK template</a>
+- <a href="https://github.com/alphagov/govuk_template">GOV.UK Template</a>
-- <a href="https://github.com/intellectual-property-office/Assets">IPO assets</a>
+- <a href="https://github.com/intellectual-property-office/Assets">UK Intellectual Property Office Assets</a>

-All SASS will be compiled and output as CSS.
+All SASS will be output as CSS.

 Local IPO assets will be combined with existing GOV.UK styles.